Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: DTeibe Photography, Shutterstock

 Puppy classes, however, tend to be filled with puppies, and your dog will meet older and young puppies.
+One week after your puppy has completed the vaccination schedule, it’s time to take it to the next level.
 Dog parks are a good place to go to meet adult dogs.
-Be mindful if your puppy hasn’t had its vaccines, and also make sure you check with owners before your puppy greets their dog.
+Be mindful of your puppy’s vulnerability and lack of social skills, and make sure you check with owners before your puppy greets their dog.
 Not all dogs are happy being jumped on by a new friend.

 border collie puppy practicing tricks